dyoshimitsu/dyoshimitsu.github.io/en/resume/resume.md

 #### Software Engineer (2019-07 - present)

 - Development and operation of a platform for joint ownership of contemporary art
-- Building a Data Analysis Platform
+- Building a data analysis platform

 ### **BizReach, Inc.**